kamilzakiev/PowerBI-visuals/Tutorial/MobileGuideline.md

 | wheel | NaN |

 ## Nice-to-Have requirements
+Consider implementing requirements below to provide the best experience for mobile users.

 ###Rendering
-Focus mode for mobile will be mobile friendly – optimized for the mobile screen size/portrait and landscape Support small sizes of the visual
+Support small sizes of the visual.
+Visual should be mobile-friendly in Focus mode – it should be optimized for the mobile screen size and support both portrait and landscape orientations.

 Formatting options to change the size of visual elements (labels for example)

 ### Performance